digital-work-lab/open-source-project/docs/week_2_git_teaching_notes.md

 ASK for concentration

 - How should a versioning system look like? - Area where you have the project files that you work with, and a separate "version database".
 Git calls it the "working directory" and the git directory.
 It has operations to create new versions from the files in your working directory.
 And it also has operations to retrieve files from the "version database" or the "history".
 That's what we will focus on for now (local operations).
-[AREAS AUFZEICHNEN]
+[Draw the three AREAS]
 - There is also a staging area [DRAW IN THE CENTER].
 - Now imagine that we have created our Git project, so there is the working directory and the git directory.
 And we have now created various files, e.g. program code, tests, documentation, and notes.
 [ADD FILES TO WORKING DIRECTORY].
 - The first question that arises is: how do I create a new version?
 We want to have the program code and the tests in the new version.
 The documentation is not yet ready and the notes should not be included in the version.
 And this is where the staging area comes into play.
 Everything that is to be included in the next version must first be placed in the staging area, marked for the next version or the next commit, so to speak.